 ASDA's Editorial Policy

-Letters should be exclusive to ASDA News or Mouth.
+Letters should be exclusive to Contour.
 Letters should be no more than 350 words and will be edited for length, grammar, clarity and accuracy if needed.
-Letters subjected to substantial editing will be returned to the author for his review prior to publication.
+Letters subjected to substantial editing will be returned to the author for review prior to publication.

 Letters should refer to an article that has appeared within the past 3-4 months.
 Letters will be reviewed and approved by the editor-in-chief.